Land Protection at VVCR

-A recent land protection project at VCR was the donation of the remaining private ownership of Snead’s Beach by Drummond Ayres, Jr. of Accomac, Virginia.
-This 65-acre scrub hammock and saltmarsh, located behind Cedar Island in Accomack County, had been owned jointly by the Conservancy and Mr. Ayres since 2009.
+A recent land protection project at VVCR was the donation of the remaining private ownership of Snead’s Beach by Drummond Ayres, Jr. of Accomac, Virginia.
+This 65-acre scrub hammock and saltmarsh, located behind Cedar Island in Accomack County, had been owned jointly by TNC and Mr. Ayres since 2009.

 As part of adjacent Cedar Island, and the broader barrier island system in Virginia, Snead's Beach provides critical habitat for shorebirds, waterbirds, waterfowl, and other migratory birds throughout the year.

-Through the Southern Tip Partnership, the VCR staff works with local, state, and federal partners, as well as private organizations, to conserve land in Accomack and Northampton counties.
+Through the Virginia Eastern Shore Conservation Alliance, the VVCR staff works with local, state, and federal partners, as well as private organizations, to conserve land in Accomack and Northampton counties.

-Over the years the Conservancy has assisted Virginia’s departments of Conservation and Recreation, Game and Inland Fisheries, and the Coastal Zone Management Program, to identify and conserve natural areas for wildlife and public access.
+Over the years TNC has assisted Virginia’s departments of Conservation and Recreation, Wildlife Resources, and the Coastal Zone Management Program, to identify and conserve natural areas for wildlife and public access.

 We have partnered with the U.S. Fish and Wildlife Service to add property to the Eastern Shore of Virginia National Wildlife Refuge, and helped develop the Cape Charles Bike and Hike Trail.

 One private partner, Virginia’s Eastern Shore Land Trust (VESLT), was established in 2003 to protect local farms, forests, and wetlands.
-VESLT holds 74 conservation easements on 13,953 acres of land, including 1,037 acres that are co-held by The Nature Conservancy.
-The Conservancy and VESLT also partner in outreach and education efforts, including an annual 2nd grade field trip to Virginia's Brownsville Preserve.
+VESLT holds 76 conservation easements on 14,000 acres of land, including 1,037 acres that are co-held by The Nature Conservancy.
+TNC and VESLT also partner in outreach and education efforts, including an annual 2nd grade field trip to Virginia's Brownsville Preserve.